Ancestry Onboarding

 I found that only 67% of customers were being shown a historical record after filling out information for their family.

 There were a variety of reasons why customers were skipping entire people.
 Some wanted to "see the results right way," while others simply didn't want to add a specific relative to their family tree.
-In addition, some customers didn't know what they were working toward by adding these people to their tree.
-These reasons also resulted in customers dropping off in the middle of the flow.

 If customers skip entire nodes, they won’t receive new historical information about their family and won't get value out of Ancestry.
+This is because our system doesn’t have enough information to reference when trying to find details about the customer’s family.

-The second test served as a way to ensure that after skipping through multiple people in their tree, customers wouldn't be sent to their tree with no historical records.
+This served as a way to ensure that after skipping through multiple people in their tree, customers wouldn't be sent to their tree with no historical records.
 It addressed their skip behavior and suggested a way to help them get value from Ancestry.

-The third test accounted for people not understanding what they were working toward by adding people to their tree.
-It provided a short preview of what they would do and what would happen after they added a few people to their tree.
+It provided a short preview of what they would do and what would happen after they added a few people.

 The first test had negative results, with a -6% decrease in historical record generation.

-The second test had mixed results.
+The thid test had mixed results.
 While it resulted in a +6% increase in historical record generation, it also resulted in a -3% decrease in tree creation rate.
 A decrease in tree creation rate meant that customers were seeing the preview of what they would be doing and then dropping off before beginning the flow.

 While the second and third test both had positive results, I decided it would be best to only rollout the second test to all customers since it was the only test that successfully addressed all the problems identified in our research.